mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/how-should-i-integrate.md

 To build a richer bot integration, you can make full use of the [Mattermost REST API](/integrate/rest-api/).
 Everything that you see a Mattermost client doing, your integration can do too with this API.

+### I want to develop a cloud-based app

+That's no problem.
+Our apps framework supports apps written in any language that supports HTTP, and work on our Mobile and Desktop clients.
+Apps can be hosted anywhere, on a Digital Ocean droplet, AWS EC2, or a server in your data centre.
+Take a look at our [Quickstart Guide](https://developers.mattermost.com/integrate/apps/quick-start-go/).

 ### One of these alone isn't enough

 Good news!
 You can mix and match as many of these integration points you like to suit your needs.
 The choice is yours.